curiouschip/learn/content/docs/getting-started/Pre-Loaded-apps/_index.md

 ---

 Money game is a more advanced version of Match, where the player has to use mental maths in order to correctly answer the questions.
-Players are asked a series of questions and they must tap the right number of coins to get the correct answer.
+Players are asked a series of questions and they must tap the right number of coins to get the correct answer and users can easily edit the code to customise this game for the currency used in their own country.

-{{< figure src="money2.png" >}}

 {{< hint warning >}}
-If using the capacitive touch board, you need to press the **MODE** button and select **NUMBER** mode.

-Users can easily edit the code to customise this game for the currency used in their own country.
+This app requires PipTouch (capacitive touch board).
+Before launching the app, make sure PipTouch is connected and set-up as needed and press the **MODE** button to put PipTouch into  **NUMBER** mode.
 {{< /hint >}}

+{{< figure src="money2.png" >}}

 {{< hint danger >}}
 Make sure the coins are not touching each other when setting this up.